Licensing & Course of Study

 Welcome to the Licensing and Course of Study web site for The United Methodist Church.

-If God is calling you to become a licensedlocal pastor, we welcome you to the start of your journey.
+If God is calling you to become a pastor, but you do not see seminary as a reality for you, then you may want to consider becoming a licensed local pastor.
+We welcome you to the start of a new faith journey.

 Where Do I Begin?